-The 3rd term in formula 1 is to assign a large value to a noun appearing in the beginning of a document.
-The 4th term in formula 1 is to assign a large value to a noun appearing in the beginning of a documents set in the order of time.
-The reason why these members are included is that the 1st sentence in the 1st document frequently contains important information (see, e.g.,[4],[16]).
+The 3rd term in formula 1 is introduced to assign a large value to a noun appearing in the beginning of a document.
+The 4th term in formula 1 is introduced to assign a large value to a noun appearing in the beginning of a document set in chronological order.
+The reason why these members are included is that the 1st sentence in the 1st document frequently contains important information (see, e.g., [4], [16]).